keeth/apex-graphql-starter/README.md

 # Bugs / Known Issues

+* Initial call to `infra apply` fails - should be fixed by hashicorp/terraform#1178 in TF 0.8
-If after applying changes to the endpoint using Terraform you are not seeing the API Gateway changes take effect, you may need to manually re-deploy the resource to the `dev` stage via the AWS Console.
+* Subsequent calls to `infra apply` don't always appear to 'take' - if after applying changes to the endpoint using Terraform you are not seeing the API Gateway changes take effect, you may need to manually re-deploy the resource to the `dev` stage via the AWS Console.

+# TODO

+* Add 500 error handling to API gateway
+* Add Amazon RDS as a GraphQL backend?